 - In the Restore point field, select a restore point from which you want to restore the deleted file.

 - Click the Mount Backup link and wait for Veeam Backup & Replication to mount the content of the backup file to the Veeam backup server.

 After the backup is mounted, you can browse guest OS files from the backup.

-- In the Search field on the right, type in the name of the necessary file or a part of it and click the search icon on the right.
+You can find the necessary guest OS files using the search functionality.
+In the Search field on the right, type in the name of the necessary file and click the search icon.

-- Right-click the file in the list and select Restore > Overwrite.
+- Right-click the necessary file in the list and select Restore > Overwrite.